mmcin/CI-PP4/README.md

 - https://www.youtube.com/watch?v=jCM-m_3Ysqk This chap, I was in and out of his videos as I got to grips with Django.
 - The Munster Kestrels freeflight group for their mentoring and support during my freeflight activities.

+## Images
+- Quang Nguyen Vinh's image from Pexels for the homepage.
+- An image from Wiki for the Clara flying Site.
+- An image from the Munster Kestrels in the gallery with permission.